t-valette/ClipSaverV/README.md

 * Stop your server, clear the cache then start your server
 * Enjoy :)

-## /!\ You have to be in the session you recorded the clip to edit it in the rockstar editor, and you have to press the disconnection button before start the Rockstar Editor (check you have a little red box on your screen in upper left corner) otherwise it will bug out /!\
+## /!\ You have to be in the session you recorded the clip to edit it in the rockstar editor, and you have to press the disconnect button in the pause menu before starting the Rockstar Editor (check in the top left corner to see if you have a little red box) otherwise it will bug out /!\

 ## Default bindings